pskfyi/commitlint-config-monorepo/README.md

 # commitlint-config-monorepo

 An opinionated, shareable `commitlint` config based on conventional commits, tailored to monorepos.
-It it intended to benefit repo maintainers over public consumers.
+It is intended to benefit repo maintainers over external consumers.
 Use with [@commitlint/cli](https://npm.im/@commitlint/cli).

 ## Differences from Conventional Commits